-Then came her breakthrough role as Honey Ryder opposite Sean Connery in Dr. No. Her emergence from the water onto a Jamaican beach is considered by many as the most iconic scene in all of the Bond films.
-“This bikini made me into a success,” Andress admitted.
+Paramount eventually dropped her, as did Columbia, which had picked her up for a short time.
+In 1957 she married actor John Derek.
+The couple left Hollywood and began roaming the world, making films.
+Then came her breakthrough role as Honey Ryder opposite Sean Connery in Dr. No. Producer Albert “Chubby” Broccoli recalled how she was cast.
+“We picked her picture out of a pile of rejects.
+She was dripping wet, and she looked beautiful.
+So we made a deal for her.
+When I got to Jamaica for the filming, there was this beautiful creature.
+I knew then that she was the type of girl we should use for future leading ladies.”
+Many consider her emergence from the water onto a Jamaican beach the most iconic scene in all of the Bond films.
+“This bikini made me into a success,” Ursula admitted.
 “As a result of starring in Dr. No as the first Bond girl, I was given the freedom to take my pick of future roles and to become financially independent.”

-In the Presley film, she played Margarita Dauphine, the social director in an Acapulco resort where Presley’s character doubled as a singer and a lifeguard.
-Variety’s review of the film on November 20, 1963, made no comment on her acting ability but did describe her as “a fine-looking specimen.”
-The smoldering screen aura she displayed in Dr. No was softened in the Presley film.
-She felt no need to consciously project sex appeal.
+In the Presley film, she played Marguerita (“Maggie”) Dauphin, the assistant social director at an Acapulco resort where Presley’s character doubled as a singer and a lifeguard.
+Variety’s review of the film on November 20, 1963, made no comment on Andress’ acting ability but did describe her as “a fine-looking specimen.”
+Many other reviews of Fun in Acapulco commented on her physique.
+Stanley Eichelbaum in the San Francisco Examiner judged her “delectable” and noted, “Miss Andress looks even more alluring in a bikini than she did in Dr. No.” The smoldering screen aura she displayed in the Bond movie, however, was softened in the Presley film.
+She expressed no need or desire to consciously project sex appeal.
 “I don’t use my body to seduce,” she later said.
 “I just stand there.”

 “When we came back from Hollywood and somebody brought up her name, Elvis blushed a little and said something about how big her shoulders were.
 ‘I was embarrassed to take my damn shirt off next to her,’ he said, laughing.”

-Ursula Andress went on to have an active career through the 1980s, appearing in many movies and TV shows of her own choosing.
-She is said to have turned down Raquel Welch’s role in One Million Years B.C. in 1966 and Sharon Tate’s role in Valley of the Dolls in 1967.
-In 1965 she posed for Playboy, the first of eight times she would do so. (“Because I’m beautiful” was her calm response to why she was willing to pose nude.)
-In the 1990s her acting roles began to diminish.
+Ursula Andress went on to have an active film career through the 1980s, appearing in movies and TV shows of her own choosing.
+The many films in which she appeared include She (1965), What’s New Pussycat (1965), The Blue Max (1966), Casino Royale (1967), and Clash of the Titans (1981).
+In 1965 she posed for Playboy, the first of seven times she would do so. (“Because I’m beautiful,” was her calm response to why she was willing to pose nude.)
+In the 1990s, her acting roles began to diminish.
 She last appeared in a film in 2005.

 In 1995 Ursula Andress was named one of the “Sexiest Stars in Film History” by Empire magazine.
-Her iMDb biography listed her on-screen trademarks as her “platinum blonde hair, large brown eyes, voluptuous figure, and seductive deep voice.”
-The biography summed up her early screen legacy as follows:
+Her IMDb biography lists her on-screen trademarks as her “platinum blonde hair, large brown eyes, voluptuous figure, and seductive deep voice.”
+The biography sums up her early screen legacy as follows:

 “Her striking beauty and smoldering screen presence made a strong impression on moviegoers, immediately establishing her as one of the most desired women in the world and as an ornament to put on-screen alongside some of the most bankable talent of the era, such as Elvis Presley in Fun in Acapulco.”